andandandand/getting-and-cleaning-data-project/README.md

   - dataMeans.txt (220 Kb):contains a data frame called result with dimensions of 180 x 68.

 * Use data <- read.table("dataMeans.txt") command in RStudio to read the file.
-We have 180 rows with the combinations of of features
+We have 180 rows with the combinations of features